Steve Alford: College and Olympic career

 Alford decided to play basketball for Bob Knight and the Indiana Hoosiers.
 At Indiana University Bloomington, he became the university's all-time leading scorer with 2,438 points (a record later eclipsed by Calbert Cheaney, who went on to become the Big Ten's all-time leading scorer).
 Alford was the first player to be named the team's MVP four times.
 During his final three seasons, Alford earned first team all-Big Ten honors.
 In the Legends of College Basketball by The Sporting News Alford was No. 35 on the list of the 100 greatest Division-I college basketball players.
 When The Sporting News named its top ten NCAA basketball players of the 1980s in December 1989, Alford was listed at number ten.

-As a freshman, Alford quickly earned the favor of Coach Knight.
-Dan Dakich, Alford's former teammate and later an interim Indiana coach, said "Steve was incredibly mature as a freshman.
-He was getting thrown out of practice then.
-If Coach respects you and knows you can handle it, he'll do that.
-When I was a freshman, only Randy Wittman and Ted Kitchel, the seniors, were thrown out."
-That year Alford helped lead Indiana to an upset of the Michael Jordan-led North Carolina Tar Heels in the 1984 NCAA tournament.
+As a freshman, Alford helped lead Indiana to an upset of the Michael Jordan-led North Carolina Tar Heels in the 1984 NCAA tournament.

 For the 1984 Summer Olympics Alford, just 19 years old that summer after his freshman year, was selected to play on the US basketball team, coached by Bob Knight.
 Alford averaged 10.3 points per game, was second in assists, and shot .644 from the field.
 He and his teammates won the gold medal.
 Alford has recounted that during the Olympic training camp, teammate Michael Jordan bet him $100 that he would not last four years on Knight's Indiana team.

-As a sophomore, Alford was named to the 1985 NIT All-Tournament team after the Hoosiers finished second behind UCLA.
-As a junior, he and the 1985–86 Hoosiers were profiled in a best-selling book A Season on the Brink.
-Author John Feinstein was granted unprecedented access to the Indiana basketball program and insights into Knight's coaching style.
-The book recounts how Knight once criticized Alford's work habits and leadership ability, telling him he couldn't "lead a whore into bed."
-Knight later admitted Alford was in fact an incredible worker and leader and the comments were just Knight's method of motivating players.
-The Hoosiers went 21–8 that year and finished second in the Big Ten, with Alford earning All-America and Big Ten Player of the Year honors.